zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Types of Endpoints:

 1. Interface Endpoints: 配置一个ENI，所以要设置SG，support most AWS Service
-2. Gateway Endpoints:must be used as a target in a route table, only support S3 and DynamoDB  => Free?
+2. **Gateway Endpoint**s:must be used as a target in a route table, only support S3 and DynamoDB  => Since DynamoDB tables are **public resources**, applications within a VPC rely on an Internet Gateway to route traffic to/from Amazon DynamoDB.
+You can use a **Gateway endpoint** if you want to keep the traffic between your VPC and Amazon DynamoDB within the Amazon network.

 > 例题
 >